 - bathroom scales, tape measure, growth chart

-You can create a reception desk where patients can check-in, check out, pay their bill, or make an appointment.
-Kids will have opportunities to practice writing names when they check-in or schedule an appointment.
+You can create a reception desk where patients can check in, check out, pay their bills, or make an appointment.
+Kids will have opportunities to practice writing names when they add their names to the sign-in sheet or schedule an appointment.

 To assemble the laptop, I slipped the printables into the cover of a three-ring binder.
 Then I folded the binder backward so that the rings faced out.
 Finally, I propped the “screen” up.
 I use a roll of duct tape, a cardboard box, or whatever I happen to have on hand.
 Tada…..instant laptop…..or heart monitor.

 Every medical office has a waiting room.
-You can create one with just a few chairs.
+You can create a waiting room in your doctor pretend play set up with just a few chairs.
 Add some books so that patients can read as they wait for their appointment to start.

 Doctors and nurses can use a toy stethoscope, blood pressure cuff, otoscope, and thermometer to give patients a thorough medical exam.
 Kids don’t like getting shots, but I always crack up by how much they love GIVING shots.
 Be sure to include some syringes.